scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 The primary motivating application behind the design of Devito are seismic exploration problems that require highly optimized wave propagation operators for forward modelling and adjoint-based inversion.
-Of course, the speed and accuracy of the generated kernels is of vital importance, but the ability to efficiently define rigorous forward modelling and adjoint operators from high-level symbolic definitions also implies that domain scientists are able to quickly adjust the numerical method and discretisation to the individual problem
+Obviously, the speed and accuracy of the generated kernels is of vital importance.
+Moreover, the ability to efficiently define rigorous forward modelling and adjoint operators from high-level symbolic definitions also implies that domain scientists are able to quickly adjust the numerical method and discretisation to the individual problem